Estimated reading time: 5 minutes

 It is unfortunate, but some employees need more hand-holding, coaching, and management than others.
 I refer to these employees as high maintenance.

-While confronting employee behaviors is not a favored aspect of a manager’s job, it is an important part of managing employee performance.
+This responsibility is not a favored aspect of a manager’s job.
+However, it is an important part of developing and managing employee performance.